+44 20 8079 7860 team@thekeyholeheartclinic.com

 • Reducing salt intake

-We understand that being diagnosed with high blood pressure can be very worrying.
+At the Keyhole Heart Clinic, we understand that being diagnosed with high blood pressure can be very worrying.
 Treatment is very effective, and the best course of action is to be proactive.
-Whether you have symptoms or not, checking your blood pressure regularly is the best course of action to prevent future complications.
-Understanding the high blood pressure signs can potentially save your life.

 Services